marcoHomeStudio/ESP8266_4Output-OTA-with-Arduino-IDE/README.md

 the ***mqtt1Topic1*** is used by the device as publish channel and the ***mqtt1Topic2*** is used as subscribed channel.

+output0Friendlyname: from 0 to 3. friendly name diplay on the http interface

+output0reverse: from 0 to 3 select the gpio reverse mode
+true: output is reverse "HIGH" to "LOW"

 You can reset the module to Factory default by clicking on the button ***Reset to factory default***